CarsonJM/cluster_pval/README.md

 Envisioned users include Users researchers that work with scRNAseq datasets, statisticians interested in the p value calculation methods, and datascientists who may want to calculate adjusted p values for other types of data.

-## Installation
+## Installation and Requirements

 This package is not pip installable.
 To install please git clone the directory.
+This package requires installation of numpy, pandas, scikit-learn, and scipy

 ## Directory Layout
 Base Directory: Contains files related to git, travis (for continuous